uday-bhardwaj/datamover/README.md

 Model
 -----
-Model is the second core concept
+Model contains the definition of particular business entity so that other classes would be able to work with your data in the form of unified entities.

 ![Model Overview](/docs/images/Model_overview.png "Model Overview")

-Model contains the definition of particular business entity so that other classes would be able to work with your data in the form of unified entities.

 Entity